UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 ### Type

-There's a lot of options to choose from, but for right now, always select the top choice, "Mixed Materials."
+There's a lot of options to choose from, but for right now, always select the first option, "Mixed Materials."

 ![mixed_materials](https://user-images.githubusercontent.com/62356141/81591815-01505300-938b-11ea-8c88-bee88e04366c.png)